 When configured to operate in FIPS mode, the cryptographic module provides only FIPS 140-2 compliant services.
-Whether or not the device is in FIPS mode is indicated on the System/Settings page.
+Whether or not the device is in FIPS mode is indicated on the System/Settings page; checking the FIPS mode enable check box causes the module to execute a compliance check; the module sets the flag only when all conditions are met, and automatically resets the module to enter the FIPS 140-2 Approved mode.